 Common Signs of Uterine Fibroids

 Unfortunately, many women assume their painful fibroid symptoms to be a natural part of their regular menstrual cycle.
 The truth is that this cycle should never involve severe pain, heavy bleeding, or cause you to avoid regular activities or responsibilities.
-If you experience these types of severe symptoms as discussed below, please contact Denver Fibroids for a comprehensive evaluation performed by one of our fellowship trained interventional radiologists.
+If you experience these types of severe symptoms as discussed below, please contact Denver Fibroids for a comprehensive evaluation performed by one of our fellowship-trained interventional radiologists.
 To schedule your uterine fibroid diagnosis and treatment, please call (303) 805-7477 and schedule an appointment at our fibroid treatment center near Denver, CO.

 There are several different types of symptoms that women can experience if they have fibroid tumors.